 In the long-term, Chrome will be warning when ANY page is not secure, so at BFI we’ll be building all new sites with “HTTPS everywhere” by default.

 What should I do now?

-For now, just sit tight.
-If your website is affected, BFI will be in touch when your website can be changed and you’ll be able to order the upgrade for your site.
-For most sites a basic certificate will cost £49/year + VAT and it’ll cost around £170 + VAT to implement for a ‘normal’ GetTrolleyed, WordPress or WooCommerce site.
+You can now order the upgrade for your site online.
+For most sites a basic certificate will cost £49/year + VAT and it’ll cost £85 + VAT to implement for a ‘normal’ GetTrolleyed, WordPress or WooCommerce site.

-There are a lot of websites to upgrade and not a lot of time, so upgrades will be applied on a first-come-first-served basis.
-Once contacted we would urge you to book your upgrade quickly (you can pay online) to avoid delay.
+Upgrades will be applied on a first-come-first-served basis, so we would urge you to book your upgrade quickly (and pay online) to avoid delay:

 Take a look at our feature page to find out more about our WooCommerce WordPress plug-in: